U65535F/SigScanner/README.md

 ```
 You will find the executable file inside the build directory.

-> If any reason you can't have Meson, then use the VS Developer Command Prompt to compile via `cl /W4 /DUNICODE /D_UNICODE /TC Main.c Pdb.c Signature.c Error.c /link DbgHelp.lib WinHttp.lib`.
+> If any reason you can't have Meson, then use the VS Developer Command Prompt to compile via `cl /W4 /DUNICODE /D_UNICODE /TC Main.c Pdb.c Signature.c Error.c /link DbgHelp.lib WinHttp.lib /out:SigScanner.exe`.